Kolya is a 1996 Academy Award-winning film from the Czech Republic, directed by Jan Svěrák, written by and starring his father, Zdeněk Svěrák.

 A friend approaches Louka with a scheme to make a tidy sum of money: engage in a fake marriage with a Russian single mother who wants to gain Czechoslovak citizenship.
 Louka does so, and gets a fat chunk of cash that allows him to buy a car and repay his debts.
 Unfortunately, this backfires on him when the Russian woman soon skips to West Germany to be with her real boyfriend, thus leaving Louka exposed to trouble with the police for engaging in a fake marriage.
 It backfires on him even more when the Russian woman's aunt dies in hospital, leaving Louka, as the woman's husband, in charge of her five-year-old son Kolya.
 Suddenly being a father to a small boy transforms the formerly irresponsible bachelor's life.

 - Bittersweet Ending: The Velvet Revolution allows Kolya's mother to come back to Czechoslovakia and take him with her but he has to say goodbye to Louka who he started to regard as a parent.
-It also allows Louka to get his job back with the symphony, and the last scene reveals that he and Klara might be together and that she is pregnant.
+It also allows Louka to get his job with the symphonic orchestra back, and the last scene reveals that he and Klára might be together and that she is pregnant.

-- The Casanova: Louka has a little black book of lovers and girlfriends, he calls Zuzi the hot teacher, he beds Klara the hot singer, and he's about to bed the hot blonde cello student when Kolya interrupts.
+- The Casanova: Louka has a little black phonebook of lovers and girlfriends, he calls Zuzi the hot teacher, he beds Klára the hot singer, and he's about to bed the hot blonde cello student when Kolya interrupts them.